Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Problem Setup and Governing Equations

 Figure~\ref{fig:channel} shows the schematics of the channel flow and its coordinate system where the flow is bounded by top and bottom walls spaced $2\delta$ apart.
 We denote the Cartesian coordinates $x_i$, where $x_1$ is the streamwise direction, $x_2$ is the wall-normal direction, and $x_3$ is the spanwise direction.
 The dimensionless equations expressing mass and momentum conservation are as follows:

-where $u_i$ is the flow velocity, $p$ is the fluctuating pressure normalized by density, $t$ is time, and $r_i=(1,0,0)$ represents normalized mean pressure gradient.
-The dimensionless spatial coordinates are normalized by $\Delta$, and $Re$ represents the flow Reynolds number defined based on $\delta$ and the friction velocity $u_\tau = \sqrt{\tau_w / \rho}$ where $\tau_w$ is the wall shear stress balancing the force due to the mean pressure gradient and $\rho$ is the fluid density.
+where $u_i$ is the flow velocity, $p$ is the pressure normalized by the density, $t$ is time, and $r_i=(1,0,0)$ represents normalized mean pressure gradient.
+The dimensionless spatial coordinates are normalized by $\delta$, and $\mathrm{Re}$ represents the Reynolds number defined based on $\delta$ and the friction velocity $u_\tau = \sqrt{\tau_w / \rho}$ where $\tau_w$ is the mean wall shear stress balancing the force due to the mean pressure gradient and $\rho$ is the fluid density.

 The RANS equations can be obtained by taking the ensemble-average of Equations~\ref{eq:NS} and \ref{eq:continuity}, yielding: